piratesofR/2016-Presidential-Election/README.md

 the share of votes for the Republican Party.
 Based on the models’ R-squared, we found that the results from the second linear regression model and the random forest are valid, while the outcome from the first regression model and the regression tree is not.

+The goal of this github page is to make our research reproducible.
+Please feel free to play with the data and the models and suggest improvements!
+To import the data and the report into R, please follow these steps:

 1. The files "regression_data_v4.csv", "Variables_v9_raw.csv", the folder "Geospatial Data" and the markdown document need to be in the same folder
 3. Set the working directory in R to that folder
 4. Install packages "knitr" and "rmarkdown", as well as dependencies